Deterministic nuclear spin squeezing and squeezing by continuous measurement using vector and tensor light shifts: Deterministic spin squeezing

 \subsection{Application to ytterbium 173}

 In this section, we apply the analytical results seen previously to ytterbium $^{173} \rm Yb$, which has a transition $^1S_0 \, \to \, ^3P_1$ (Figure \ref{yb_niveaux}).
 The vector and tensor coupling constants \eqref{alpha} as a function of the detuning are plotted in Figure (\ref{couplage_Yb173_inset}).
 From this plot, we see that in order to have $\epsilon$ small, i.e., the best possible squeezing, while keeping $\epsilon >0$, we have to be on the right of the graph, in other words as in Figure (\ref{yb_niveaux}), above the energy level $E_{3/2}$.
-In a cavity like in \cite{JunYe2024}, Figure (\ref{Yb_cavité Jun Ye}) shows that for a detuning of $9$GHz, i.e. close to the cancellation point of $\alpha^t$, a reduction in the variance of P of $\epsilon = 0.03$ is obtained with a deterministic squeezing ratio $2\epsilon\Gamma$ of $44.7\rm Hz$.
-At $9.6$GHz, it would theoretically be possible to achieve a reduction in the variance of P of $0.005$ for a squeezing ratio of $2\epsilon\Gamma \simeq 2.8 \text{Hz}$.
+More generally, for a very large detuning, both the vector $\alpha^v$ and tensor $\alpha^t$ couplings decrease, the tensor coupling decreasing faster than the vector one (see e.g. \cite{Burba_2024, Deutsch}).
+Since the theoretical squeezing limit is $\epsilon=\alpha^t/\alpha^v$, the larger the detuning, the better the squeezing.
+However, as the squeezing rate is $\epsilon \Gamma \propto \alpha^v \alpha^t$, the larger the detuning, the slower the squeezing..
+In a cavity like in \cite{Thompson2021}, Figure (\ref{Yb_cavité Jun Ye}) shows that for a detuning of $9$GHz, i.e. close to the cancellation point of $\alpha^t$, a reduction in the variance of P of $\epsilon = 0.03$ is obtained with a deterministic squeezing rate $2\epsilon\Gamma$ of $44.7\, \rm s^{-1}$.
+Such a favourable combination of squeezing level and squeezing rate stems from the existence of a detuning window where $\alpha^t$ tends to zero while $\alpha^v$ (hence $\Gamma$) is relatively large.
+At $9.6$GHz, it would even theoretically be possible to achieve a reduction in the variance of P of $0.005$ for a squeezing rate of $2\epsilon\Gamma \simeq 2.8 \, \rm s^{-1}$.